jasmine150720/vdt2024/README.md

 Output:

--   File Dockerfile cho từng dịch vụ kế hệ thống với ba dịch vụ:
+-   Dockerfile for each service in the three-service system:
-    -   api : Here is Dockerfile with optimized techniques used:
+    -   **api** : Here is Dockerfile with optimized techniques used:
       ```
       # Use Python 3.9 slim base image for a lightweight starting point
       FROM python:3.9-slim AS builder